MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/4-assess-process-efficiency.md

 :::image type="content" source="../media/4-vsm-whiteboard2.png" alt-text="Photo of a whiteboard showing the value stream map.
 The image highlights six important phases in the development process.":::

 **Mara:** A VSM helps us measure where a process has value to the customer and where it's eating up time without producing any value.
-Our map begins on the upper-left with the functional specification for the software.
+Our map begins with the functional specification for the software.
 Let's follow just one feature to see how it moves through our current release cycle.

 *Some people roll their eyes, but Mara presses on.*